About my embroidery process

 All work done by hand

-Chainstitch and Chenille are 2 different stitch types that are performed on my 1930 Singer model 114w103 swing machine.
-Unlike most sewing machines, the direction of the stitch is controlled by a handle under the work table that rotates in 360 degrees and maneuvers the stitch in the same direction that the handle is pointing.
-This type of operation allows me to essentially draw on the fabric using the thread to create intricate designs and text.
+Chainstitch and Chenille are 2 different stitch types that are performed on my 1930 Singer model 114w103 and 1920 Cornely BCH embroidery machines.
+Unlike most sewing or embroidery machines, the direction of stitches is controlled by a handle under the work table that rotates in 360 degrees and maneuvers the stitch in the same direction that the handle is pointing.
+This type of operation allows me to draw on the fabric using the thread to create intricate designs and text.
+Basically it's a tattoo machine for fabric.

-Historically this type of machine was used to embellish pennants, western wear, bowling shirts, and varsity jackets.
-Because of the versatilely of the machine, the uses are almost limitless and I look forward to pushing those boundaries by honoring the history of this machine while combining it with other modern techniques available in my studio.
+Historically these type of machines were used to embellish pennants, western wear, bowling shirts, and varsity jackets.
+Because of the versatilely of the machines, the uses are almost limitless and I look forward to pushing those boundaries while honoring the history of these machines and combining it with other modern techniques available in my studio.

 Please contact me to see how I can best help you with your custom project, from a single patch to a custom line of hats.